STATEMENT: Bill to ban transcript and diploma withholding clears Senate Education Committee

 Colorado is one step closer to becoming the fourth state to ban the widespread debt collection practice of withholding student transcripts and diplomas for overdue fees

-Colorado — Every year, thousands of Coloradans are unable to access their transcripts or diplomas as a result of overdue fees, including even nominal amounts.
+DENVER, CO — Every year, thousands of Coloradans are unable to access their transcripts or diplomas as a result of overdue fees, including even nominal amounts.
 That could soon change as the state legislature considers a bill that would overturn this widespread practice.

 HB1049: Prohibiting Transcript and Diploma Withholding, which is sponsored by Representatives Naquetta Ricks and Jennifer Bacon and Senators Brittany Pettersen and Jeff Bridges, was heard today in the Colorado Senate Education Committee and passed in a 4-3 vote.